What is ALPHA?

 How does God guide us?

 We run Alpha twice a year in the Fall and Spring.
-You can register now for the Fall Session which will begin in September.
+Our Fall Session is currently closed but registration for the Spring will open in December.

 Looking for more information?
 Email our Small Groups Pastor, Sean DelBeccaro.